danyx23/elm-from-scratch/03 Functions and types.md

 -- somewhere in the Elm base library code:
 (++) : List a -> List a -> List a
 (++) list1 list2 =
-	-- implementation of concat
+	-- implementation of the ++ operator
 ```
 It is the operator Elm uses to concatenate two lists, regardless of what the content of those lists is.
-Here you see that operators are just functions with exactly two parameters in elm, where the name of the operator consists of non-letter characters.
+Here you see that operators are just functions with exactly two parameters in Elm, where the name of the operator consists of non-letter characters.
 When *using* an operator (like + for addition or ++ for concat), you do not use parenthesis around the operator.
 When *defining* it, or importing it explicitly, or passing it to a function, you wrap the operator in parenthesis, like in the fake definition above.

 Back to the problem at hand - the type definition for both the first and the second argument is `List a`.
 We will go into more detail about this in the next chapter, but the type `List` is defined with a "type variable", i.e. it is a `List` of some values of a type that will be defined later, for now called `a`.
 Because the same variable `a` is used in both the first and the second argument, both arguments have to be Lists of the same type.
-The type `String` is really just a shorthand in Elm for `List Char`, i.e. a List of Characters.
+(By the way, the type `String` is really just a shorthand in Elm for `List Char`, i.e. a List of Characters)

-That is why, when we use the ++ operator to concatenate a string with something else, Elm demands that something else to also be a `List Char` (= `String`).
+That is why, when we use the ++ operator to concatenate a string with something else, Elm demands that *something else* to also be a `List Char` (= `String`).
 So we could either change how we store the year and pass it in as a `String` so that we can concat strings easily, or we find a way to turn an `Int` into a `String`.
-The first way may look easier, but it might be quite annoying later on when we want to e.g. calculate how old a film is.
+The first way may look easier, but it might be quite annoying later on when we want to e.g. calculate how old a film is - in this case we will definitly want the year to be a number, not a string.

 Luckily, there exists a way to convert `Int`s to `String`s in the base library: the function `toString`.
 Let's use it: